Learn more about the BCO network

 Find current information on broadband development in each country, as well as national strategies and policies for developing broadband.

-The European Broadband Awards is an event that recognises outstanding broadband deployment projects in Europe and highlights successful infrastructures.
+The European Broadband Awards recognise outstanding broadband deployment projects in Europe and highlights successful infrastructures.

 The Broadband planning section helps municipalities and other entities in their planning of successful broadband development projects.